-My Name is Lucy Barton is generating the right kind of initial buzz and you can expect the popularity of the show to augment over time.
+How I learned to Drive is generating the right kind of initial buzz and you can expect the popularity of the show to augment over time.
 The closing date for the show has not been announced yet.

 Typically, getting a headstart of a few weeks seems reasonable if you’re planning on booking the best seats in the theatre like premium orchestra or premium mezzanine.
 If you book your tickets at least 1-2 weeks in advance, you can score the best seats in the theatre.